zaskan/decision_node/README.md

           task_count: 4
 ```

-Create a second Job template using the following content in order to avaluate the previous passed variables.
+Create a second Job template using the following content in order to evaluate the previous passed variables.
 You can add the vars at play or Job Template level via extra vars.

 ```
 - name: Test decisions role - Task 2